labex-labs/open-source-labs/sklearn/official-examples/lab-plot-nca-classification/steps_raw.md

 ## Summary

-In this lab, we compared nearest neighbors classification with and without Neighborhood Components Analysis (NCA).
+In this lab, we compared With and Without Neighborhood Components Analysis (NCA).
 We used the Iris dataset to plot the class decision boundaries given by a Nearest Neighbors classifier when using the Euclidean distance on the original features, versus using the Euclidean distance after the transformation learned by NCA.
 We used scikit-learn to perform the nearest neighbors classification and NCA.
 We also used matplotlib to plot the class decision boundaries.
 We found that NCA improved the classification accuracy.